 - The sponges are baked when they are golden brown and spring back from a light touch.

-- Once baked remove the cakes from the oven, place the tins on a cooling rack and leave to cool in the tins for 10 minutes.
+- As soon as the cakes are baked remove from the oven, place the tins on a cooling rack and leave to cool in the tins for 10 minutes.

 - When they are cool enough to handle turn the cakes out of their tins, ensuring one sponge is the right way up, for the top of the cake.